FINANCIAL INFORMATION & CONSENT

 Depending on your level of extras cover, you will usually receive 40-80% back on the cost of the boots/braces.
 Please note that boots/braces purchased independently are usually not eligible for any health fund rebates as they are not an orthotic device prescribed by Dr Zilko, and second-hand boots are strictly not allowed due to infection control risks.
-If you require a plaster to be applied in the post-operative period, an orthotist or physiotherapist will do this and they usually charge a gap.
+If you require a plaster to be applied in the post-operative period, an orthotist or physiotherapist will do this and they usually charge a fee.
+A complete list of available products with pricing is available in the rooms and on request.

 Medical Imaging: you may require X-rays, ultrasounds, CT or MRI scans, injections or other imaging techniques.
 The radiology clinics can provide you with details of the costs, but most imaging services will generate a gap.
 You may wish to call different radiology companies to obtain costs for any tests Dr Zilko orders.
-During some operations, especially for fractures and total ankle joint replacements, X-rays are taken intra-operatively and you may be charged a gap by the radiology company.
+During some operations, especially for total ankle joint replacements, X-rays are taken intra-operatively and you may be charged a gap by the radiology company.

 *Forms & Reports: *Dr Zilko is happy to assist you with the completion of insurance and other forms if requested, though a fee for this service is payable upfront.
 The fee varies depending on the complexity of the documentation and the time taken to complete it.
 A quote can be provided.